 Approval Process for the Tiers 2 and 3

-- Organisations and independent translators request membership through the Paratext website.
+- Organizations and independent translators request membership through the Paratext website.

 - They should provide as much information as they can, including:

-- Official name of the organisation to appear in the registry
+- Official name of the organization to appear in the registry

 - Project information and language code (if requesting for a specific language).

-- The URL for the organisation’s website or a document describing it.
+- The URL for the organization’s website or a document describing it.

-- The email address of the person who will administer the registry entries for the organisation.
+- The email address of the person who will administer the registry entries for the organization.